 These instructions assume that an IT administrator has already completed the initial setup steps: see Planning & Budgeting Setup.

-The fastest way to get going is by starting from one of the standard budgeting templates or solutions supplied by FastClose, shown below:
+The fastest way to get going is by starting from one of the standard budgeting templates:

 FastClose will have created an example planning scenario with code 'BUD'.
-The provided templates and solutions reference this scenario by default.
+The provided templates and solutions use this scenario by default.

 Further scenarios can be created within Designer, by clicking on the Scenarios button in the Layout tab of the ribbon.